Tips for Visitors Driving in Australia

-Driving in Australia can be an adventure.
-With large distances between major cites, and plenty to see and do along the way.
-The main thing to remember is that Australians drive on the left hand side of the road, in right hand drive cars.
-Speed limits and distances are expressed as Kilometres.
+Is it your first time to travel to Australia?
+Before booking a car hire at VroomVroomVroom, it is important to understand the rules and regulations.
+Driving in Australia is an adventure - with large distances between major cites and plenty to see and do along the way, The main thing to remember is that Australians drive on the left hand side of the road.
+Speed limits and distances are expressed in kilometres rather than miles.
+Drink driving is also not allowed in the country.
+Here are a few other driving tips for the Land Down Under.

 Built-up areas include main roads, industrial and commerce districts.
 All major roads are clearly signed.